Skip to main content

 • Nuzul Al-Quran (The specific day fluctuates each year)

-• The Ministry of Health provides and administers general health benefits and procedures to Malaysian residents.
-Employers make contributions to the government on behalf of employees and collect contributions from employees to maintain the Malaysian Social Security scheme, which maintains pensions, survivor benefits, short-term disability, long-term disability, healthcare, and paid leave entitlements.
+The Ministry of Health provides and administers general health benefits and procedures to Malaysian residents.
+Employers contribute to the government on behalf of employees and collect contributions from employees to maintain the Malaysian Social Security scheme, which maintains pensions, survivor benefits, short-term disability, long-term disability, healthcare, and paid leave entitlements.

 Tax and Social Security in Malaysia